skx/yal/PRIMITIVES.md

 * `pos?`
   * Is the given number positive?
 * `range`
+  * Return a list of numbers between the given start/end, using the specified step-size.
 * `reduce`
 * `repeat`
+  * Run the given body N times.
 * `repeated`
+  * Return a list of length N whose elements are all X.
 * `rest`
+  * Return the rest of the list, except the first element.
+  * This is the same as `cdr`.
 * `reverse`
+  * Reverse the contents of the specified list.
 * `seq`
+  * Return a list of numbers from 0 to N.
 * `sign`
+  * Return the sign of the given number.
+(1 for positive, -1 for negative).
 * `sqrt`
   * Return the square-root of the supplied number.
 * `string?`